 - VAT registration procedures

 - VAT refunds for any input VAT suffered

-June 2023 launch of simplified VAT registration portal for non-residents
+June 2023 launch of simplified vendor VAT registration portal for non-residents

 Egypt’s Tax Authority is to launch a new simplified registration process and reporting portal for foreign providers of remote digital or electronic services.
 This will be available from 22 June 2023.

-Egypt made non-resident providers liable to 14% Value Added Tax collections obligations in September 2016.
-This was further confirmed by the Finance Ministry in 2020.
+Egypt made providers liable to 14% Value Added Tax collections obligations in September 2016.
+This was further extended by the Finance Ministry in 2022 to non-resident providers.
 B2B transactions are excluded.
 Non-resident providers of digital services may determine if their customer is consuming their services locally by two of the following three facts: